webappio/docs/common-problems/000_step_rerunning.md

 Snapshots created on a `RUN REPEATABLE` directive have a special property: the files restored are from after the file last ran.
 A more detailed explanation on [RUN REPEATABLE](https://layerci.com/docs/tuning-performance/run-repeatable) and a [contrast between LayerCI's and Docker’s caching systems](https://layerci.com/docs/tuning-performance/the-layerfile-cache) are available for further reading.
 Some potential inefficiencies in the use of the layer caching system are listed below:

-## Common problems with RUN REPEATABLE

-**RUN REPEATABLE as last step**: `RUN REPEATABLE` is never skipped if it is the last step in the Layerfile.
-A workaround is to add `RUN true` at bottom of the Layerfile if `RUN REPEATABLE` is the last directive.

 ## Common problems with Docker

 **Docker reading the entire directory**: `docker build` copies all files in the context directory that aren’t ignored by a `.dockerignore` file.
 Since LayerCI tracks which files are read, this causes LayerCI to rerun if any of the files read by Docker are changed.
 An easy solution is to add a [.dockerignore file](https://docs.docker.com/engine/reference/builder/#dockerignore-file) that stops docker from reading irrelevant files.